Courses FAQ

 These are popular small group sessions in which you can get feedback on one of your songs-in-progress from a professional songwriter or publisher and peers.

-5. What time do the "live" courses run?
+5. What time do "live" courses run?

 Courses meet in one-hour blocks and are scheduled on Mondays through Thursdays and Saturdays.
 Courses are listed in Eastern Time (ET - U.S, New York) and Greenwich Mean Time (GMT+0) for international participants.
 Courses generally meet in the evening, but we also offer many courses each month at "GMT-friendly" midday and Saturday morning hours.
 View instructor-led course schedule.

-For your convenience, all live courses are recorded and an audio/video transcript is made available for 14 days which will allow you to observe and listen to the class exactly as it happened.
+For your convenience, all live courses are recorded and an audio/video transcript is made available for 7 days which will allow you to observe and listen to the class exactly as it happened.

 Yes, you can still get feedback on one of your songs even if you cannot make the meeting time by registering as a participant.
 The instructor will leave feedback for you on the recording.

 Even if you miss the registration for a specific course, you can still sign-up to hear the audio/video transcript-only version of that course.
-All live course transcripts are available for 14 days after the course runs.
-Simply go to “Add Live Courses” page and sort by “Transcript-Only (prior courses)”.
+All live course transcripts are available for 7 days after the course runs.
+Simply go to "Add Live Courses" page and sort by "Transcript-Only (prior courses)".

 About Do-It-Yourself (DIY) Courses

-1. What is a DIY course and how does it work?
+1. What is a DIY course?

 All DIY and DIY Video Recordings are available 24 hours a day, 7 days a week allowing you to work through them completely at your own pace and comfort level.
 DIY Video Recordings are the audio/video recorded transcripts of several of our most popular instructor-led (Live) courses exactly as they occurred.
 Other DIY courses are primarily text-based and typically have four to six lessons containing examples and exercises to help you strengthen or tune up your skills at every level in lyric writing, music, commercial songwriting and more.